njeriolenkere/Smart-IoT-Connected-Lake/README.md

 If you can not see the console that allows you to upload your file, if you have not installed the Pymakr plugin do so.
 If you have already installed thePymakr Plugin but still you cannot see the console do this: File-> Settings-> Install ->  search for Pymakr plugin.
 Diasble then uninstall it.
 Now reinstall the Pymakr plugin.

 ### Troubleshoot: Problem 4
-Iif you press the play button and you get a no module named error message eg, ImportError: no module named 'pycom' ,first upload the file into the device by using the upload button.
+Iif you press the play button(3) and you get a no module named error message eg, ImportError: no module named 'pycom' ,first upload the file into the device by using the upload button.
 After you can press the play button.

+## Putting everything together: Wiring sensors